 Having sensitive teeth can sometimes make eating and drinking a painful experience.
 However, certain home remedies may help reduce tooth sensitivity.

 Tooth sensitivity is a common and treatable condition.
-A 2013 study found that one in eight people who visited dental practices experienced sensitive teeth.
+A

 In this article, we explore some home remedies for sensitive teeth and the science behind them.
 We also cover causes and prevention of tooth sensitivity and when to see a dentist.